PelionIoT/mbed-connector-api-node-quickstart/README.md

 ## Configuring the App

 Before running the app, you need to set some config options.
-This is done through environment variables or through a `.env` file in the root of the project.
+This is done through environment variables or by creating a `.env` file in the root of the project.

 The following variables are available to be configured: